 Event Planning Glossary: Key Event Terms & Terminology

-With the ever-changing landscape of event planning, it can be hard for professionals to stay on top of the new developments.
-To make sure you're up to date, we've put together a comprehensive event planning glossary with the essential terms used in the event industry.
-Keep this list of event definitions, terms and terminology close and you'll be ready for whatever trends or innovations the future may bring.
+With the ever-changing landscape of event planning terminology, it can be hard for professionals to stay on top of the new key words and terms.
+To make sure you're up-to-date with all event definitions and jargon, we've put together a comprehensive event planning glossary with the essential terms used in the event industry.
+Keep this list of event terms and terminology close, and you'll be ready for whatever trends or innovations the future may bring.

 event professional searching on the web for event planning terminology

-In order to help you better understand event synonyms and terminology used nowadays, we created this event planning glossary so you can keep up with all the key definitions used in the events industry.
+In order to help you better understand event synonyms and terminology used nowadays, we created this event planning glossary so you can keep up with all the key event planning definitions used in the events industry.
 Check it out!
+If you need another name for events, look for the Synonyms lines under each entry.

 Agenda

-Agenda is a term used to describe and note an event flow of work.
-Next steps, meetings, decisions and itineraries are likely to be in an event’s agenda.
+Agenda is an event planning term used to describe a detailed schedule outlining the flow and timing of an event.
+Next steps, meetings, decisions, and itineraries are likely to be in an event’s agenda.
+Synonyms (another name for agenda): program, schedule, run of show (ROS).

 Attendee